The Development of Chaofu in Ancient China

 Xuanduan (玄端, xuán duān), also known as Yuanduan (元端), is an ancient Chinese black formal dress worn in the Shangchao.

-Xuanduan is the upper Yi (衣) and the lower Chang (裳) system, too, it uses fifteen Sheng of cloth (Sheng, 升, a Chinese unit used to represent the density of cloth, the higher the number, the finer the fabric, up to 30 Sheng), each piece of cloth is square.
-There is no emblem and decorative pattern on the Xuanduan, which also alludes to the of dignified and integrity.
+Xuanduan is the upper Yi (衣) and the lower Chang (裳) system, too, it uses fifteen Sheng of cloth (Sheng, 升, a Chinese unit used to represent the density of cloth, the higher the , the finer the fabric, up to 30 Sheng), each piece of cloth is square.
+There is no and decorative pattern on the Xuanduan, which also alludes to the connotation of dignified and integrity.

 The Development of Chaofu in Ancient China-5